 - Doesn’t come with cup holder, though you can buy one

-That said, there aren’t many bad things to say about this tried and true friend.
+That said, there aren’t too many bad things to say about this tried and true friend (excepting the annoying buckles).
 Many people I know keep it in their trunk for outings, knowing it won’t eat up all of the trunk space.

-Bottom line: A great day-to-day stroller for city dwellers and for those who have to carry a stroller up the stairs and/or are space constrained.
-Great for car use and airline travel.
-With good steering, an easy fold, amazing canopies, and reclining seats, the Twin Triumph is our top pick in the twin umbrella category.
-Value-wise, I would pick this over the G-Link, but the G-Link over the Techno (keep reading…).
+Bottom line: The Triumph is a great day-to-day stroller for city dwellers and for those who have to carry a stroller up the stairs and/or are space constrained.
+It’s also great for car use and airline travel.
+With good steering, an easy fold, amazing canopies, and reclining seats, the Twin Triumph is our top pick (though not by much) in the twin umbrella category.

 Price: MSRP $399